tableau/server-client-python/docs/api-ref.md

 Switch to a different site on the current Tableau Server.

 Switching avoids the need for reauthenticating to the same server.
-(Note: This method is not available in Tableau Online.)
+(Note: This method is not available in Tableau Cloud.)

 REST API: [Switch Site](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref_authentication.htm#switch_site)